LMOlivera/Learn-React-fast/README.md

 - <a name="ES6">ECMAScript6</a>: ECMA (European Computer Manufacturers Association) is an organization dedicated to define the standard for Javascript.
 ES6 is the latest update of it, which includes a lot of improvements like "let" and "const" variable, arrow functions, spread operator, etc. I recommend you investigate it well because it adds a lot of extra functionality to Javascript.

 - <a name="CSSR">Client-side/Server-side rendering</a>: This means who is going to be in charge of the rendering of the webpage.
 Thanks to the variety of Frontend Frameworks we usually do client-side rendering (everything is handled by your web browser).
 This doesn't mean we don't use Server-side anymore (in this case the server had to do everything, often slowing things down).

+- <a name="DOM">DOM (Document Object Model)</a>: It defines the logical structure of documents (HTML) and the way a document is accessed and manipulated.
+With the Document Object Model, programmers can build documents, navigate their structure, and add, modify, or delete elements and content.

 - <a name="Transpiler">Transpiler</a>: Tool that reads code written in one programming language to produce equivalent code in another.